The Sarcoid Clinic is a specialist referral service for the treatment of equine sarcoids.

 Philip Ivens is one of the UK’s leading specialists on infectious disease.
 He has published extensively in the scientific literature and regularly speaks on the subject.
 His particular interest on Strangles, a highly contagious and prevalent equine respiratory disease.

-We’re proud to offer FREE VISITS to our clients – see our special offers page for full details
+We’re proud to offer clients FREE VISITS on Zone Days for routine work and HALF PRICED VISITS for clinical work when booked in advanced – see our special offers page for full details

 Further reading on medicine referrals